PTSD Compensation Claims – Secure Your Compensation Payouts!

 Time limit for PTSD workers compensation claim

-Strict time limit applies for all workers comp claims.
+Strict time limit applies for all workers comp claims including WorkCover stress claim.
 In WA, you must make a claim within 12 months of the accident.
 Exceptions may apply in special circumstances but making a claim after 12 months is likely to result in additional complications regarding your case.
+So it’s important that emergency services workers compensation claims for PTSD are handled by a lawyer who has strong experience in these claims.

 What evidence do I need to provide for my post traumatic stress disorder compensation claims?